-My Lovely Wife In The Psych Ward is available for now at these American retailers:
+My Lovely Wife In The Psych Ward is available at these retailers:

 Amazon - Barnes and Noble - Apple

 The book is published by Harper Wave, a division of Harper Collins, and was released on May 2, 2017.

 6 Weeks on the Toronto Star's Bestseller List